lockedmutex/Pomolin/README.md

 ## Building from Source

-To build Pomolin from the source code, you'll need to have **JDK 21** or later installed.
+To build Pomolin from the source code, you'll need to have **JDK 21** installed, if not, Gradle will install it during the build process.

 1. **Clone the repository:**
    ```bash